Simiine/CI-Project-3/README.md

     - Insert repository name and click "Search"
     - Click "Connect" to link up Heroku app to the GitHub repository code
 11. Scroll down and choose a deployment method
+    - In manual deploy click "Deply Branch"
-    - Click "Enable Automatic Deploys"
+    - Then click on "Enable Automatic Deploys"
       - This allows Heroku to rebuild your app every time you push a new change to your code to GitHub
-12. Click "View" to go to the deployed link

 ## Technologies Used
 * Python